-Standing Forward Bend: padangusthasana and pada hastasana
+Standing forward bend: padangusthasana and pada hastasana

 In the Ashtanga vinyasa practice that I do, we begin practice with sun salutations and then follow that with a series of fundamental standing asanas.
 This article is about the first two standing forward bends.
 I’ve already deconstructed the sun salutations for you, so now let’s explore some fundamental asanas in this next posture series.
 While I’ve said these poses are part of the Ashtanga vinyasa practice, they are also considered foundational postures in most modern styles of yoga.

 So what makes them fundamental or foundational?
 In the next series of posts, we’ll take a look at the intention of each of these fundamental poses: standing forward bend, triangle, revolved triangle, side angle, revolved side angle, wide-legged forward bend, and a side stretching pose (parsvottanasana).
 What is it for?
-What is it doing?
+And, what is it doing?
 What patterns is it developing?
-What postures will build on it or are related to it?
+Are there postures will build on it or are related to it?
 What aspects of this posture do we often struggle with?
 Why?
 What are the stages of the posture as I see it?
 How does it evolve over time?
 What is the value of the posture?
 How is it related to physiology in the body?
 We’ll start this series with standing forward bend.
 I’ll cover two variations: padangusthasana and pada hastasana.

 What is our intention with forward bending in general?
 When we fold forward, we are flexing at the hip joints and through the spine.
 This has the effect of lengthening the back of the body and shortening tissues on the front of the body.
 I’ve discussed this in detail in my book, Functional Anatomy of Yoga.

 In padangusthasana and pada hastasana our feet are hip distance apart and we are either holding the toes or we have our hands under our feet.